MOSAIC-Satellite/frame/README.md

 This is the repository for MOSAIC's 3D printed satellite frame.

-For detailed documentation on the frame, check out its core documentation [here](https://www.mosaicsat.org/core_documentation/hardware/frame/).
+For detailed information on the frame, check out its core documentation [here](https://www.mosaicsat.org/core_documentation/hardware/frame/).

 To get your own MOSAIC frame, visit the MOSAIC fabrication guide [here](https://www.mosaicsat.org/getting_mosaic/).